Interoperable Image Import

 list that is the value of the image_import_plugins parameter.
 The plugin name

-is simply the module name under glance/async_/flows/plugins/
+is simply the module name under glance/async_/flows/plugins/The second section,

 you set the parameters for the injection plugin.
 (Note that the values